Skip advert

 4.5 out of 5

 When the Tesla Model 3 (the Model Y’s saloon sibling) first arrived, there was nothing quite like its ultra minimalist interior out there.
-Nowadays, several other models from rival manufacturers have adopted this ‘less is more’’ approach – for better and for worse – with the Model Y mimicking the 3’s cabin almost identically, bar a slightly higher driving position.
+Nowadays, several other models from rival manufacturers have adopted the ‘less is more’’ approach – for better and for worse – with the Model Y mimicking the 3’s cabin almost identically, bar a slightly higher driving position.

 Advertisement - Article continues below